A motivational Christmas novel?

-He took you on a spiritual journey to watch yourself playing innocently as a child, to feel how you felt, to see how you interacted with the people around you.
+He took you on a spiritual journey to watch yourself playing innocently as a child, to feel how you felt and to see how you interacted.

-As a child you had no ego, you enjoyed every day, you didn’t find yourself keeping up with the Jones’.
+As a child you had no ego, you enjoyed every day and there was no need to keep up with the Jones’.

 Instead, you lived!

 Are you living your childhood dreams?
-If no, why not?
+If not, why not?